cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Dissect code now also detects references to strings Sorting the addresslist now sorts faster and more properly with regards to groups (depends on the level your current selection is)
-Rightclick the addresslist header to bring up a menu which allows you to disable sorting
+Rightclick the addresslist header to bring up a menu which allows you to disable sorting Improved the processlist responsiveness
+The chosen floating point rounding type is now saved in the registry

 Fixes:
 Fixed memoryleak when opening a file for hexediting again